General Security Configuration

 Last updated: 2 minutes read.

 Modern APIs are often backed by large technology stacks composed of numerous components and libraries.
 Each of these is a potential weak link in the security chain, so efforts must be made to ensure that security measures are implemented throughout.
-The API gateway plays a critical part in an overall security strategy, by utilising its ability to process requests in a secure manner.
+The API gateway plays a critical part in an overall security strategy, by utilizing its ability to process requests in a secure manner.

 Secure Connections